-Actually, the origin of pot has nothing to do with the culinary tools.
+Actually, the origin of pot has nothing to do with the culinary tool.
 The word came into use in America in the late 1930s.
 It is a shortening of the Spanish potiguaya or potaguaya that came from potación de guaya, a wine or brandy in which marijuana buds have been steeped.
 It literally means “the drink of grief.”
-Tonight, this grief drink will be the topic of hot debate when city council members in Oakland, California vote on a historic measure that would create licensed medical marijuana factories.

-If the plan is approved, the city would license four production plants that would grow, package, and process medical marijuana.
-Supporters say the plan will provide the city with two things it direly needs: tax revenue and jobs.
-Opponents decry the wholesale legitimization of a substance that is a narcotic in most of the United States.
-Like pot, the word marijuana refers to cannabis, the hemp plant Cannabis sativa.
+Like pot, the word marijuana refers to cannabis, the hemp plant Cannabis sativa (or Cannabis indica).
 The plant grows naturally in central Asia and other warm regions.
 Its uses vary from recreational to medicinal to religious.